algosup/2024-2025-project-3-quickest-path-team-4/management/weeklyReports/week1.md

 2. **Finish choosing an algorithm**
  - Before the end of next week, no matter what, we will have chosen an algorithm to allow us to get to work.
 3. **Start working on the code**
- - We need to start working on the code a bit to allow us to do extensive testing to avoid issues.
+ - We need to start working on the code early to allow us to do extensive testing, this will help us avoid issues in the long run.

 ## Conclusion